-Ramaphosa's future in balance over South Africa 'Farmgate' scandal | Politics
+Ramaphosa's future in balance over South Africa 'farmgate' scandal | Politics

-I can't confirm the date and time, we will advise."
-South Africa's foreign minister Naledi Pandor called the panel's report "a very troubling moment" in an interview at the Reuters NEXT conference, and two cabinet ministers called for Ramaphosa to resign.
-A spokesperson for elite police unit the Hawks said its investigation into the theft at Ramaphosa's farm was continuing, while the central bank said it did not comment on exchange control investigations.
+The report by a panel of experts appointed by the speaker of parliament centred on allegations that thieves had found millions of dollars of cash stuffed into furniture in the millionaire president's Phala Phala game farm in 2020 and taken it, a theft which only came to light in June.
+The theft has raised questions about how Ramaphosa, who came to power on the promise to fight graft, acquired the money and whether he declared it.

-Cyril Ramaphosa's future as South African president hung in the balance on Thursday, as his office said it was about to make an announcement a day after a panel report found preliminary evidence he may have committed serious misconduct.
-The inquiry centred on the alleged theft of millions of dollars of cash from the millionaire president's Phala Phala game farm in 2020, which came to light in June and has been dubbed the "Farmgate" scandal.
+Cyril Ramaphosa's future as South African president hung in the balance on Thursday, as his office said he was exploring options after a report found evidence he may have committed misconduct over a stash of cash stolen from his game farm.
+The report by a panel of experts appointed by the speaker of parliament centred on allegations that thieves had found millions of dollars of cash stuffed into furniture in the millionaire president's Phala Phala game farm in 2020 and taken it, a theft which only came to light in June.

 The theft has raised questions about how Ramaphosa, who came to power on the promise to fight graft, acquired the money and whether he declared it.
-The president has denied any wrongdoing and has not been charged with any crimes.
+The president has said a much smaller amount of money - the proceeds of game sales - was taken and that he reported the crime when he heard about it.
+He has denied any wrongdoing and has not been charged with any crimes.

 A spokesperson for elite police unit the Hawks said its investigation into the theft at Ramaphosa's farm was continuing, while the central bank said it did not comment on exchange control investigations.
-RESIGNATION CALLS
+The media has dubbed the affair "farmgate".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)